esphome/esphome-docs/components/climate/thermostat.rst

 - **startup_delay** (*Optional*, boolean): If set to ``true``, when ESPHome starts, ``min_cooling_off_time``, ``min_fanning_off_time``, and ``min_heating_off_time`` must elapse before each respective action may be invoked.
   This option provides a way to prevent damage to equipment (for example) disrupted by a power interruption.
+  Defaults to ``false``.
 - **fan_only_cooling** (*Optional*, boolean): If set to ``true``, when in the ``fan_only_mode`` climate mode, the ``fan_only_action`` will only be called when the observed temperature exceeds the upper set point plus ``cool_deadband``.
 When set to ``false`` (the default), ``fan_only_action`` is called immediately when ``fan_only_mode`` is activated, regardless of the current temperature or set points.
+Defaults to ``false``.
 - **fan_with_cooling** (*Optional*, boolean): If set to ``true``, ``fan_only_action`` will be called whenever ``cool_action`` is called.
 This is useful for forced-air systems where the fan typically runs with cooling.
+  Defaults to ``false``.
 - **fan_with_heating** (*Optional*, boolean): If set to ``true``, ``fan_only_action`` will be called whenever ``heat_action`` is called.
 This is useful for forced-air systems where the fan typically runs with heating.
+  Defaults to ``false``.
 - **max_cooling_run_time** (*Optional*, int > 0): Duration after which ``supplemental_cooling_action`` will be
   called when cooling is active.
 Note that ``supplemental_cooling_action`` will be called repeatedly at an interval defined by this parameter, as well, enabling multiple stages of supplemental (auxiliary/emergency) cooling.
+  Defaults to ten minutes.
 - **max_heating_run_time** (*Optional*, int > 0): Duration after which ``supplemental_heating_action`` will be
   called when heating is active.
 Note that ``supplemental_heating_action`` will be called repeatedly at an interval defined by this parameter, as well, enabling multiple stages of supplemental (auxiliary/emergency) heating.
+  Defaults to ten minutes.
 - **min_cooling_off_time** (*Optional*, int > 0): Minimum duration the cooling action must be disengaged before it may be engaged.
+Defaults to five minutes.
 - **min_cooling_run_time** (*Optional*, int > 0): Minimum duration the cooling action must be engaged before it may be disengaged.
+Defaults to five minutes.
 - **min_fanning_off_time** (*Optional*, int > 0): Minimum duration the fanning action must be disengaged before it may be engaged.
+Defaults to thirty seconds.
 - **min_fanning_run_time** (*Optional*, int > 0): Minimum duration the fanning action must be engaged before it may be disengaged.
+Defaults to thirty seconds.
 - **min_heating_off_time** (*Optional*, int > 0): Minimum duration the heating action must be disengaged before it may be engaged.
+Defaults to five minutes.
 - **min_heating_run_time** (*Optional*, int > 0): Minimum duration the heating action must be engaged before it may be disengaged.
+Defaults to five minutes.
+- **min_idle_time** (*Optional*, int > 0): Minimum duration the idle action must be active before calling another climate action.
+Defaults to thirty seconds.

 Hysteresis Values
 *****************